-5.2 OFFICIALS' LICENCE REQUIREMENTS
+5.2 OFFICIALS LICENCE REQUIREMENTS

-- 5.2.1 Licence holders shall be affiliated members of CASC-OR affiliated clubs. - 5.2.2 Licence holders shall receive one signature on their Officials' Log Card from their department head or supervising Official per CASC-OR Race Event.
-One-day attendance shall qualify for a signature.
-Recognition for event experience as a Licence holder in these positions with other sanctioning bodies such as ASN Canada or an ASN Canada-affiliated Region can also qualify. - 5.2.3 Licence holders shall submit a copy of their Officials' Log Card as the record of events worked when renewing a licence. - 5.2.4 Licence holders wishing to renew a licence and who do not have the required number of signatures, or who have been absent from the sport for some time, may apply to CASC-OR for individual evaluation.
+- 5.2.1 Licence holders shall be affiliated members of CASC-OR affiliated clubs. - 5.2.2 Licence holders should track which event days they attend, whether with CASC-OR or with other sanctioning bodies such as ASN Canada or an ASN Canada-affiliated Region. - 5.2.3 Licence holders shall submit a copy of their Officials' Log as the record of events worked when renewing a licence. - 5.2.4 Licence holders wishing to renew a licence and who do not have the required number of event days, or who have been absent from the sport for some time, may apply to CASC-OR for individual evaluation.
 This evaluation shall be conducted by a senior official in the speciality appointed by the Race Director.
 The evaluation shall consist of: - a) a verbal discussion of current rules and practices for the speciality, and - b) observation of performance.